 Incorporate these ingredients and finally mix in a pinch of fine salt.

-Once a homogeneous mixture is obtained, transfer it to the pan and bake for about 20 minutes in a preheated static oven at 340°F, in the middle to lower part of the oven.
+Once you have a homogeneous batter, transfer it to the pan and bake for about 20 minutes in a preheated conventional oven at 338 °F, placed in the middle/lower part of the oven.

-Then remove from the oven and wait for the tart to cool before taking it out of the mold.
+Then remove from the oven and before taking the cake out of the pan, wait until it has cooled down.

-Turn it directly onto the plate you will use for serving.
+Invert it directly onto the serving plate you will use.

 The soft tart is now ready.